ISO Certification Process Procedure of QRA Certification:

-ISO Certification Enquiry may be received in several forms, by telephone, letter, e-mail or facsimile.
-Sometimes, QRA, on its own may also approach prospective clients.
+ISO Certification Process Enquiry may be received in several forms, by telephone, letter, e-mail or Online Application.
+Sometimes, QRA Certification, on its own may also approach prospective clients.

-AM shall request the application organization to provide the following information in questionnaire to enable QRA to establish the following:
+AM shall request the application organization to provide the following information in the questionnaire to enable QRA Certification to establish the following:

 a) The desired scope of the certification;

 b) The general features of the applicant organization, including its name and the address (es) of its physical location(s), significant aspects of its process and operations, and any relevant legal obligations;

 c) general information, relevant for the field of certification applied for, concerning the applicant organization, such as its activities, human and technical resources, functions and relationship in a larger corporation, if any;

 d) Information concerning all outsourced processes used by the organization that will affect conformity to requirements;

 e) The standards or other requirements for which the applicant organization is seeking certification;

 f) Information concerning the use of consultancy relating to the management system

 3.3.1 On the receipt of the application questionnaire the details received shall be reviewed by AM for processing the certification.
 The review shall be conducted under Review of Application and contract review, if the same is found to be within QRA Certification scope of accreditation, AM forwards the application to Accounts Team for Contract Review and Quotation issuance process.